Transformer-based Cross-Modal Recipe Embeddings with Large Batch Training: EXPERIMENTS

 \subsection{Cross-Modal Recipe Retrieval}

 We evaluated and compared the performance of the proposed framework TNLBT with the previous works in Table \ref{retrievalRsl}.
-TNLBT with ViT-B image encoder backbone (Ours) outperforms all the existing works across all metrics with large margins.
-We also tested the performance of our proposed framework with ResNet-50 image encoder backbone (Ours+ResNet), which outperforms almost all the existing works across metrics on 10k test set size except R@1 with RDE-GAN~\cite{RDEGAN}~(0.1 lower).
-We empirically think it is due to RDE-GAN used disentangling technique such that RDE-GAN can especially obtain higher R@1.
-However, Ours+ResNet obtained much higher R@\{5,10\} than RDE-GAN.
-Some metrics on 1k test set size (R@\{5,10\} in Image-to-Recipe and R@10 in Recipe-to-Image) are lower than X-MRS\cite{x-mrs} and H-T~\cite{h-t}.
-Since the difference is less than $1.0$ and Ours+ResNet has much higher R@1 (more than 2.0) and better medR ($2.4$ in medR), we suppose the proposed method with ResNet-50 image encoder backbone still outperforms the previous works.
+TNLBT with ViT-B~\cite{vit} image encoder backbone (TNLBT-V) outperforms all the existing works across all metrics with large margins.
+We also tested the performance of our proposed framework with CLIP-ViT~\cite{CLIP-ViT} image encoder backbone (TNLBT-C), which outperforms all the existing works across metrics with even much larger margins.
+When the image encoder backbone was changed from ViT-B to CLIP-ViT, all the R@K metrics were all improved by around 10.0\%, and medR on 10k test set size was improved to $1.0$, which has never been achieved before.

-When the image encoder was changed from ResNet-50 to ViT-B (Ours+ResNet to Ours), all the R@K metrics were all improved by around 10.0, which proves the effectiveness of our Transformer-based framework.
-In addition, TNLBT achieves a medR of $2.0$ on 10k test set size, which has never been achieved before.
-Figure~\ref{retrieval_eg_vit} shows the qualitative image-to-recipe and recipe-to-image retrieval using our proposed framework (Ours) in Table~\ref{retrievalRsl}\footnote{For simplicity, we adopt word clouds \url{https://amueller.github.io/word_cloud/} to visualize recipe embeddings in this paper.}.
-While all the ground-truth samples are retrieved as top 1, the samples in the top five are similar to the ground-truth samples showing the effectiveness of the proposed framework on recipe retrieval.